A birth doula is a professional birth coach.What does that mean? What do they do?

 Doulas and midwives commonly share a similar philosophy: patients should use informed decision-making strategies.
 A midwife’s role is very different from a doula’s however.
 Midwives have many medical responsibilities that are out of scope for a doula, freeing the doula up to focus on your needs and your partner’s needs.
 They work very well together.

 I really want a doula, but my partner’s not convinced.
 Now what?

 This is a common concern, and a tough one!
 The best suggestion is to show your partner the statistics on doulas and their benefits.
 The evidence is overwhelming!
 Then you may ask your partner if they will sit through just one interview.
 You may consider doing some phone interviews ahead of time to find a doula you think will be a good fit, and then have your partner meet her.
 Many partners realize just how ‘normal’ it feels once they actually meet a real doula.

 I really want a doula, but I can’t afford one.
 Now what?

-Doulas are professionals with a significant amount of training and an unparalleled dedication to their clients.
+A Doula is a professional with a significant amount of training and an unparalleled dedication to her clients.
 Doulas leave holiday and birthday dinners for their clients.
 They work for sometimes 30 hours in a row to support clients through difficult births.
 This specialized service is really worth every cent.
 Imagine the benefit to reducing interventions and caesareans?
 We know it can be expensive, which is why we offer payment plans and accept credit cards so you can work to spread out your payments over a period of time.
 We’ll work with you to make it as manageable as possible.
 The earlier you start the less expensive your monthly payments will be!